-D Log Book:

-The church has an extensive record of the work that has been done to it and these are in the keeping of a former church member.
+E Log Book: The church has an extensive record of the work that has been done to it and these are in the keeping of a former church member.
+There isn't a current log book

-The creation of a log book is recommended.
+Recommendation: The creation of a log book is recommended.

-D Water: Service come in from the east to the kitchen where there is a stop tap it probably comes up the cemetery entrance drive at the east, then routes to the W.C.
+E Water: Service come in from the east to the kitchen where there is a stop tap it probably comes up the cemetery entrance drive at the east, then routes to the W.C.
 It is unmetered and it may be a lead supply.
-The pipe in the kitchen often freezes.